Contact Stephanie Giles

 Articles In Journals

-- Márquez-Grant N, Errickson D, Morgan S, Ronner E & Giles SB (2021) Final thoughts on WWI and WWII legislation, recovery, identification and burial of human remains: best practice, challenges, and recommendations, Forensic Science International, Available online 19 March 2021 Article No. 110767.
+- Márquez-Grant N, Errickson D, Morgan S, Ronner E & Giles SB (2021) Final thoughts on WWI and WWII legislation, recovery, identification and burial of human remains: best practice, challenges, and recommendations, Forensic Science International, 323 (June) Article No. 110767.

 - Stephens M, Errickson D, Giles S & Ringrose TJ (2020) Assessing the quality of footwear marks recovered from simulated graves, Science and Justice, Available online 29 July 2020 (6).